 Chiropractic therapy

 Chiropractic care is an option for managing spondylosis neck and back symptoms.
-In addition to hot and cold therapy, ultrasound and massage, chiropractors often perform spinal adjustments – also known as spinal manipulation – to help reduce pain.
+In addition to hot and cold therapy, ultrasound and massage, chiropractors often perform spinal adjustments – also known as spinal manipulation – to temporarily reduce pain.

 Acupuncture